Study in Sweden from Bangladesh with Scholarship

 What does it cover?

-• A monthly SEK 10,000 to cover your living expenses throughout the study period.
+- A monthly allowance of SEK 12,000 to cover your living expenses throughout the study period.

 Most importantly, you will become a member of the SI Alumni Network after your scholarship period has ended.
 This membership will open the door to unique opportunities for continued networking as well as professional development.